zaiste/zaiste.net/content/programming/dart/howtos/howto-create-singleton-dart.md

 +++
+title = "How To Create A Singleton in Dart"
 +++
-# How To Create A Singleton in Dart

 Dart provides factory constructors, which simplifies the creation of singletons.